City by the Sea

 DramaMysteryThrillerCrime

-As a haunted New York detective, Robert De Niro must confront the ghosts of his troubled past when his estranged son (James Franco) becomes the prime suspect in a murder case.
-A journey to Long Beach's crumbling boardwalks forces him to face the devastating consequences of his own failures as a father and the unhealed wounds of their fractured relationship.
+A haunted New York City detective, played by Robert De Niro, is forced to confront his troubled past when his estranged son (James Franco) becomes the prime suspect in a murder investigation.
+The case takes him to the decaying boardwalks of Long Beach, where he must grapple with the painful consequences of his own failings as a father.
+He is compelled to address the deep wounds of their fractured relationship and the unresolved issues that have kept them apart for so long.

 Warning: spoilers below!